How does Wisconsin law impact my car accident settlement?

 Penalties for uninsured motorists in Wisconsin

 Drivers must be able to show proof of car insurance if they are involved in an accident or pulled over.
 If you are caught without any insurance you can be fined up to $500, and if you have insurance but can’t provide proof when requested by a law officer you can be fined up to $10.
-If an uninsured driver is at fault in a crash, their driving and registration privileges will be suspended until they obtain an SR22 certificate (proving insurance coverage) and pay reinstatement fees.
+If an uninsured driver is at fault in an accident, their driving and registration privileges will be suspended until they obtain an SR22 certificate (proving insurance coverage) and pay reinstatement fees.

 Claims against uninsured drivers